First IaC: Building a LAMP environment with Ansible

 ▼#tasks part

-• tasks : Describe the tasks to be executed.
+• tasks:This section describes the tasks to be performed.

 In other words, this process involves installing the latest version of Apache with administrator privileges